There are a number of really decent handsets on the market, and with the M8 coming down in price you'll have more choice than ever before.

 The key differences are myriad: the One M8 has 90% metal compared to the 70% of the original, a larger 5 inch screen over the 4.7-inch of 2013's model, has a much better battery and an improved camera and BoomSound speakers.

 It's not a case that the new phone will be better than the old in every potential buyer's eyes though - the design is still very subjective and some will like the wider, more stable feel of the original.

 However, make no mistake that the HTC One (2013) is the inferior phone in nearly every way compared to the new edition.
 You've got to really want to save money if you want to go with 2013's option, and be prepared to take a hit on the battery life.

 HTC One M9

-The HTC One M8 has had a good run, but it's now being replaced by the HTC One M9.
-We haven't given it a full review yet but our thoughts so far are that it's an upgrade, but a fairly conservative one.
+The HTC One M8 has had a good run, but it's now being replaced by the HTC One M9, and although it's an upgrade, it's actually a fairly conservative one.

 The design has been further refined but overall it looks very similar to the HTC One M8, not that that's a bad thing, as the One M8 was previously perhaps the best looking phone on the planet.

 The HTC One M9 also has a lot more power, thanks to an octa-core Snapdragon 810 processor and 3GB of RAM, but it's not like the HTC One M8 feels sluggish.

 The camera has been given a boost to 20.7MP, but it's lost its depth sensor and UltraPixels in the process, though the UltraPixels haven't been entirely abandoned, they've just been moved to the front-facing snapper.

 The HTC One M9 also promises even better BoomSound speakers and benefits from the new features of Sense 7, such as a theme creator, which the HTC One M8 lacks.